Experienced Attorneys Fighting for Victims of Winter Accidents in Washington State

 Indoor heaters must be used with caution, and never bring an outdoor heater inside.
 Also, make sure to follow manufacturer instructions for the products you use inside the home to avoid injury or fire.

 If you suffered catastrophic or serious injuries due to someone’s negligence, you could be entitled to compensation.
-To explore your options and discuss your case, contact the attorneys at Brett McCandlis Brown, PLLC today.
+To explore your options and discuss your case, contact the personal injury lawyers at Brett McCandlis Brown & Conner, PLLC today.
 We are here to work as your advocate against insurance companies and negligent parties.
 Schedule your consultation by calling 800-925-1875 or request an appointment online.